 Contemporary healthcare systems assume that the people for whom they provide care belong to populations that are largely settled.
-Yet, we know that people are moving, with migration and health a challenging issue in contemporary society.
-How do health systems deliver care to those who lack legal settled status or a permanent address?
+But we know that people are moving, with migration and healthcare both challenging issues within contemporary society.